Summary of our market study

 The evolution of the sector is also reflected in the distribution landscape, with the main players engaging in direct sales and relying on intermediaries such as wholesalers and traders for product distribution.

-In terms of regional activity, regions such as Auvergne-Rhône Alpes and Hauts-de-France emerge as central hubs, home to 20% and 18% of industrial valves establishments respectively.
+The Auvergne-Rhône Alpes and Hauts-de-France regions are home to 20% and 18% of industrial valves establishments respectively.

-• Canadian company Velan, represented by its subsidiaries Segault and Velan, stands out for its commitment to manufacturing a diverse range of valve products.
-Velan's focus on quality and durability has earned it a reputation in an increasingly competitive market
+• Canadian company Velan, represented by its subsidiaries Segault and Velan, stands out for its commitment to manufacturing a varied range of valve products.

 Get all the information you need